LetsGaming/plantcare-tracker/readme.md

 # PlantCare Tracker
 PlantCare Tracker is a web application designed to help users manage and track the health and care of their plants.
-It allows users to log watering schedules, sunlight exposure, soil health, and other vital metrics to ensure plants thrive.
+It allows users to log watering schedules, substrate to ensure plants thrive.

 ## Features
 - User-friendly interface built with Vue.